compphylo/compphylo.github.io/MexicoCity2023/PTA_Inference.md

 Everything is kind of all over the place.
 This is an indication that there is not good information in the simulations to differentiate `t_s` values.

+> #### **Question: Why would some parameters generate 'bad' simulations?**
+> To generate these bad simulations we used very small `Ne` values with
+> respect to the size of `tau`.
+Why would this generate simulations with no
+> information?

 ### ML classification (model selection)

+**How many populations co-expanded synchronously?** <- This is the motivating question for ML 'classification' (or 'model selection' as it's sometimes called).
+In ML classification we consider a categorical **target** (or 'response') variable and we attempt to **classify** which category our empirical data belongs to.
+In this case our categorical target variable is `zeta_e` (the _realized_ number of co-expanding populations).

 ### Interpreting ML classification results

 **NB:** Here we can play the game where we give them a simulated dataset with a known zeta and see if they can figure it out.

 ### ML regression (parameter estimation)

+**When did the co-expanding populations change in size?** <- This is the motivating question for ML 'regression' (or 'parameter estimation').

 ### Interpreting ML regression results